INTRODUCTION

 As dietary habits change with age, ensuring adequate omega-3 intake requires mindful planning.
 Simple ways to increase consumption include:

-- Taking high-quality fish oil or algae-based supplements if dietary intake is insufficient.
+- Use Quality Supplements: Take fish oil or algae-based omega-3 supplements if dietary intake is insufficient.

-By prioritising omega-3 intake, older adults can enhance their overall health and wellbeing, reduce disease risk and promote longevity.
+By prioritising omega-3 intake, older adults can enhance their overall health, reduce disease risk, and promote longevity.

 CONCLUSION

 Omega-3 fatty acids play a crucial role in supporting healthy ageing by protecting brain function, promoting heart health, reducing inflammation and maintaining mobility.
 Regular consumption of omega-3-rich foods helps preserve cognitive abilities, improve emotional wellbeing and support overall vitality.
-By making omega-3s a consistent part of their diet, individuals can enjoy an active, healthy and fulfilling life well into their later years.
+By making omega-3 fatty acids a consistent part of their diet, individuals can enjoy an active, healthy and fulfilling life well into their later years.